Are you looking to move to Spain and live here permanently?

 There are three types of residency visas in Spain and which one you apply for will depend on how long you plan on staying and what you will be doing here.

-Below we provide you with an overview for each of the three main visas you may apply for, to stay in Spain on a temporary basis with the view to becoming a permanent resident.
+Below we provide you with an overview of each of the three main visas you may apply for, to stay in Spain temporarily with the view to becoming a permanent resident.
 We then offer you a link to a page for each visa type which provides you with more in-depth information including how to apply.

 At the time of writing, the visa options below will also apply to citizens of the UK, however, much is still unknown at this stage about any future agreements that may be brokered between the UK, the EU, and individual member states including Spain.